tensorchord/envd/README.md

 We’re focused on helping data scientists and teams that develop AI/ML models.
 And they may suffer from:

-- building the development environments with Python, CUDA, Docker, SSH, and so on.
+- building the development environments with Python/R/Julia, CUDA, Docker, SSH, and so on.
 Do you have a complicated Dockerfile or build script that sets up all your dev environments, but is always breaking?
 - Updating the environment.
-Do you always need to ask infrastructure engineers how to add a new python package in the Dockerfile?
+Do you always need to ask infrastructure engineers how to add a new Python/R/Julia package in the Dockerfile?
 - Managing environments and machines.
 Do you always forget which machines are used for the specific project, because you handle multiple projects concurrently?

 ---